-The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts"), in the single commodity comprising the Index (the "Index Commodity").
-The single Index Commodity is Light Sweet Crude Oil (WTI).
-The Index is composed of notional amounts of the Index Commodity.
+The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts") in the Index Commodities.
 The Fund also holds United States Treasury Obligations and cash on deposit with Morgan Stanley & Co.
-LLC, the Fund's commodity broker (the "Commodity Broker") as margin and United States Treasury Obligations, money market mutual funds and cash on deposit with the Bank of New York Mellon (the "Custodian") for cash management purposes..
+LLC, the Fund's commodity broker (the "Commodity Broker") as margin and United States Treasury Obligations, money market mutual funds and cash on deposit with The Bank of New York Mellon (the "Custodian") for cash management purposes.
 The aggregate notional value of the commodity futures contracts owned by the Fund is expected to approximate the aggregate net asset value of the Fund, as opposed to the aggregate Index value.